openclimatefix/cloudcasting-app/README.md

 ### Running the test suite

-The test suite is via pytest and can be run from command line using.
+The test suite is via pytest and can be run from command line using:

 ```
 pytest